survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 Integrating `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could consider pushing it into component of your own.
 That facade would hide Alt effectively and allow you to replace it with something else later on.
-React allows patterns such as this easily.
-An alternative would have been to develop `@connect` further but to keep things simple I'll be relying on `AltContainer` from now on.

 ## Conclusion